klustria/helidon-mp-ocivault-unittest/Practices.md

        }
        ```
     2. Run the test by doing either of the following:
-        1. Right-click on `MockitoMockTest` found on the `Project` window pane and choosing `Run 'MockitoMockTest'` from the drop-down menu.
+        1. Right-click on `MockitoMockTest` found on the `Project` tool window and choosing `Run 'MockitoMockTest'` from the drop-down menu.
         2. Click on the green arrow head on the left side of the `class MockitoMockTest` declaration and choose `Run 'MockitoMockTest'`
-    3. The test will begin execution and all test results should be successful once completed.
+    3. The test will begin execution and all test results, particularly that of `testCreateSecret()` and `testGetUsernameAndPassword()` should show that they had completed successfully.
-11. Implement a negative junit test method that would simulate a failure scenario where a non-existent secret is being retrieved.
+11. Implement a negative junit test method for get secret.
+    1. Create a test that simulates a failure scenario where a non-existent secret is being retrieved.
 The test will only succeed if the call to `secretsResource.getSecret("Unknown")` throws an exception indicating that the secret was not found.
-    1. Copy below code snippet and place it after `testGetUsernameAndPassword()` method:
+Copy below code snippet and place it after `testGetUsernameAndPassword()` method:
        ```java
        @Test
        void testGetUnknownSecret() {